garbados/astrochickens/readme.md

 Want something added to the game?
 Create an [issue][issues] with your request or idea!

 Want to help out?
-Check out current [issues][issues] and see what strikes your fancy!
+Check out current [issues][] and see what strikes your fancy!

 ## License